ocurrent/opam-health-check/README.md

 in `<workdir>/keys/admin.key` and do `opam-health-check init`.
 From there, answer all the questions (hostname, admin-port (default: 6666), username (admin) and the path to the user key you just retreived).
-You now have your client tool configured with an admin user !
+You now have your client tool configured with an admin user!

 To add new users, just use the `opam-health-check add-user <username>` command as the admin and give the key to your new user.
 She now just need to do the same procedure but with her username.

-Side note: every users have the same rights and can add new users.
+Side note: every user have the same rights and can add new users.

 Enjoy.